dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ### Creating a texture with canvas using THREE.CanvasTexture or just THREE.Texture

 Although The base Texture class can be used to create a texture that uses a canvas, there is a constructor for this purpose called THREE.CanvasTexture.
-The only difference is that it would appear that the needs udate boolean of the texture is set to true by default.
+The only difference is that it would appear that the needs update Boolean of the texture is set to true by default.
 In any case you just pass the reference to the canvas \(not it's drawing context\) to the constructor that is used as the first argument.

 So then simply put something like this: